carlinmack/NamespaceDatabase/README.md

 This project currently:

+* Allow selection of wiki, namespace, dump, among other parameters
 * Downloads dumps from the fastest mirror
 * Splits them into partitions for parallel processing
 * Parses, extracts and imports features in parallel into a MySQL database.
 Errors are logged to a log file unless it stops the parsing of the partition in which it is logged to the database.
+* Allow users to be able to direct output to text file.

 In the future I aim to add:

-* Allow selection of wiki, namespace, dump
 * Allow users to provide their own option files for the database so they don't have to edit code.
 * Allow users to pass in a filename directly to splitwiki or parse.
-* Allow users to be able to direct output to somewhere other than a database — I would love to hear what people would prefer.

 ## Requirements and installation